RomeroLab/nn-extrapolation/README.md

 ## Installation
 The code in this module is built on the [nn4dms](github.com/gitter-lab/nn4dms) machine learning models and module.
 This module has the same requirements as nn4dms, with a few additional dependencies.
 Use [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) to set up an environment from [env.yml](env.yml)

 The model code is in the linked repo [nn4dms](https://github.com/gitter-lab/nn4dms/tree/2b4fcfd6c6e90321f21fa3264f677d639f33ba83).
 This code is required to reproduce some of our inference results.
-To clone both `nn-extrapolation` and `nn4dms`, use the following command:
+Code and models to generate model predictions are included as the `nn4dms_nn-extrapolate` and`nn-extrapolate-models` submodules.
+Download times may be long if cloning submodules.
+We include download commands for nn-extrapolation with and without submodules.

 ```
+# independently clone repo and submodules in seperate steps
+gh repo clone RomeroLab/nn-extrapolation
+git submodule update nn4dms_nn-extrapolate
+git submodule update nn-extrapolation-models

+# clone full repo including submodules
 gh repo clone RomeroLab/nn-extrapolation -- --recurse-submodules
 ```